NixImagery/Niximagery/_pages/about.md

 ### Photography
 This site is a place where I can expand on the quick-and-dirty posting of images that I do in social channels and on my [photo website](https://photo.cullaloe.net).
 There are often stories to go with the pictures and I wanted to try to make a space where I can, if I can find the time, tell the stories of the images.
 Or maybe post the images of the stories.
 Whatever.
 I hope you enjoy it - thanks for stopping by - and please post comments or questions if you like.

+The header photo was taken by my wife.
+She is [a better photographer than I am](https://karamudie.co.uk/).